MythologIQ/TheWorkshop/docs/STATION_INTEGRATION_SPEC.md

 New stations must include this mapping in their spec before implementation.

+## 4.5 Replay Station (Time Tunnels)

+- Station key: `replay`.
+- Reads: project snapshots plus the current project state for context.
+- Writes: a new snapshot entry or a restored branch after explicit confirmation.
+- Log entry: timestamp, snapshot label, and a short note that the time tunnel was navigated.
+- Bound snapshots to around 10 entries and only store the essential slices (title, description, steps, tests, reflections, memory, reflect, share, and current station) so the archive stays compact.
+- Restores or branching actions must warn that the current path is being replaced and that Replay is about exploring alternate possibilities, not regret.

 ## 5. Creativity Boundary Compliance

 Stations must enforce the Creativity Boundary Specification at three points: